Samsung/tizen-docs/docs/application/dotnet/guides/opentk/quickstart.md

 ```

 - **OpenTKApp** is derived from `TizenGameApplication`.
-    `TizenGameApplication` creates OpenGL running environment, include: window, OpenGL context, etc.
+    `TizenGameApplication` creates OpenGL running environment, which includes window, OpenGL context, and so on.
-    `TizenGameApplication` inherits from `Tizen.Applications.CoreUIApplication`, You can override the application related methods, including: `OnCreate`, `OnPause`, `OnResume`, `OnAppControlReceived`, `OnTerminate`, etc. For more information about these methods, please reference to [Applications](https://developer.tizen.org/development/guides/.net-application/application-management/applications)
+    `TizenGameApplication` inherits from `Tizen.Applications.CoreUIApplication`, You can override the application related methods including: `OnCreate`, `OnPause`, `OnResume`, `OnAppControlReceived`, `OnTerminate`, and so on.
+For more information about these methods, see [Applications](https://developer.tizen.org/development/guides/.net-application/application-management/applications)
-- `InitShader` : is an event handler of `Window` `Load` event, it initializes shaders of triangle in this sample.
+- `InitShader` : It is an event handler of `Window`.`Load` event.
+Also, it initializes shaders of triangle in this sample.
-- `RenderTriangle` : is an event handler of `Window` `RenderFrame` event.
-It draws the triangle in this sample.
+- `RenderTriangle` : It is an event handler of `Window`.`RenderFrame` event.
+Also, it draws the triangle in this sample.
-- `app.Run()` : runs the OpenTK application's main loop.
+- `app.Run()` : It runs the main loop of OpenTK app.

-### Build and Launch Your Application
+### Build and Launch your Application

-1. Build the solution
+1. Building the solution:
     - In the Visual Studio menu, select **Build** > **Build Solution**.
     - In the Solution Explorer view, right-click the solution name and select **Build**.

-2. Launch Tizen Emulator
+2. Launching Tizen Emulator:

     - In the Visual Studio menu, select **Tools &gt; Tizen &gt; Tizen Emulator Manager**.
-    - Alternatively, click **Launch Tizen Emulator** in the Visual Studio toolbar to launch the Tizen Emulator Manager.
+    - Alternatively, click **Launch Tizen Emulator** in the Visual Studio toolbar to launch the Tizen Emulator Manager:

         ![launch_emulator1](media/tizen_project_wizard_capture_template3.png)

-    - In the Emulator Manager, select an emulator from the list and click **Launch**.
+    - In the Emulator Manager, select an emulator from the list and click **Launch**:
-    - You better update the following image because the emulator should be based on Tizen 5.0, not 4.0.
         ![launch_emulator2](media/tizen_project_wizard_capture_template4.png)
+    - You must update the emulator image because the emulator is based on Tizen 5.0, but not on Tizen 4.0.

-3. Once you launch an emulator instance, you can select the target from the drop-down list to change the deployment target in the Visual Studio toolbar.
+3. After launching an emulator instance, you can select the target from the drop-down list to change the deployment target in the Visual Studio toolbar:
         ![VS_Toolbar2](media/tizen_project_wizard_capture_template6.png)

-    You can deploy your OpenTK application to the target by following ways:
+    You can deploy your OpenTK app to the target, using the following ways:

-     - Choosing the **F5/ Ctrl+F5** key.
+     1. Press the **F5** or **Ctrl+F5** key.
-     - Choosing **Debug > Start Debugging/Start Without Debugging** on the menu bar.
+     2. Select **Debug > Start Debugging/Start Without Debugging** on the menu bar.
-     - Clicking the emulator instance in the Visual Studio toolbar.
+     3. Select the emulator instance in the Visual Studio toolbar:
      ![VS_Toolbar](media/tizen_project_wizard_capture_template5.png)

-4. If deployment is successful, the applicaiton could be launched on the target emulator.
+4. If the deployment is successful, then the application is launched on the target emulator.
+The following are the emulators:

-    - Launch OpenTK app on mobile emulator.
+    - Launch the OpenTK app on the mobile emulator:
     ![OpenTKAppOnMobile](media/OpenTKAppOnMobile.png)

-    - Launch OpenTK app on TV emulator.
+    - Launch the OpenTK app on the TV emulator:
     ![OpenTKAppOnTV](media/OpenTKAppOnTV.png)

-    Visual Studio uses the Smart Development Bridge (SDB) to communicate with the target device or emulator.
-You can also deploy your OpenTK applicaiton with SDB manually:
+    You can also deploy your OpenTK app with SDB manually:

-    1. Copy the application tpk file from the project binary path to sdb tool path.
+    1. Copy the application **tpk** file from the project binary path to the SDB tool path:

         - `SampelOpenTKApp` tpk file is located in `ProjectPath\SampelOpenTKApp\SampelOpenTKApp\bin\Debug\tizen50\org.tizen.example.SampelOpenTKApp-1.0.0.tpk`.
         - To locate the project path, in the Solution Explorer view, right-click the solution name and click **open folder in file explorer**.
         - SDB tool is located in `c:\tizen\tools\sdb.exe`.

-    2. Launch Tizen SDB command prompt
+    2. Launch Tizen SDB command prompt:

-        - For Windows OS, launch Tizen SDB command prompt (**Tool** > **Tizen** > **Tizen Sdb Command Prompt**).
+        - For Windows OS, launch the Tizen SDB command prompt (**Tool** > **Tizen** > **Tizen Sdb Command Prompt**).
-        - For Linux, you can use SDB command directly in your project path.
+        - For Linux, you can use the SDB command directly in your project path.

-    3. Install your application with SDB command
+    3. Install your application with the SDB command :

         ```sdb install org.tizen.example.SampleOpenTKApp-1.0.0.tpk```